ravidesai001/ABM-Forex-Market/README.md

 To run the model without a trade signal and hence no training data the command would be as follows:

     ./run.sh -b 10 -t 50 -n 10 -d none -r ./data/year_2021_tick_data.csv

+You can find the graphical and numerical outputs saved in the results subdirectory.